 “Research shows that children under the age of eight are unable to critically comprehend televised advertising messages and are prone to accept advertiser messages as truthful, accurate and unbiased.”

 When your kids watch the latest ads about toy cars and junk food, they believe them as true.

-The less television and advertising kids watch, the less they’ll take advertising as truth.
+The less television and advertising they watch, the less they’ll take advertising as truth.
 They won’t feel like they need these items to have fun, have friends and feel good.

-If your child happens to catch some advertising, deconstruct the message and encourage conversation.
-Let him know ads are trying to sell items, and discuss the ways they’re doing so.
-Talk about the smiling kids, the fast toys, bright colors and big text—all techniques advertisers use to get kids to buy their stuff.
+If your child sees advertising, deconstruct the message and encourage conversation.
+Let her know ads are trying to sell items, and discuss the ways they’re doing so.
+Talk about the smiling kids, the fast toys, bright colors and big text—all techniques advertisers use to get kids to like their stuff.

 5. Encourage gratitude and giving

 Gratitude reminds children how much they’re blessed and thwarts the desire for more stuff.
 If your child has toys and clothes galore, remind her how thankful you are and for how much it took to give her these.

 When she receives gifts, focus more on how cool it is that Aunt Jane thought of her when she gave her a new play set.
 Discuss how loved she is by the people who showered her with presents.